MaterSim/LEGO-xtal/README.md

     *   Rank the pre-relaxed structures with different energy models (e.g., ReaxFF, MACE or DFT)
     *   Compile the generated and validated structures into a database for further analysis.

-By utilizing different SBUs as training sources, LEGO-Xtal can rapidly generate high-quality crystal candidates for designing complex materials, including metal-organic frameworks (MOFs) and battery materials.
-Combining materials science domain knowledge with advanced AI methodologies, LEGO-Cryst aims to advance AI-driven crystal structure generation, paving the way for more efficient materials discovery and design.
+By utilizing different local environments as training sources, LEGO-Xtal can rapidly generate high-quality crystal candidates for designing complex materials, including metal-organic frameworks (MOFs) and battery materials.
+Combining materials science domain knowledge with advanced AI methodologies, LEGO-Xtal aims to advance AI-driven crystal structure generation, paving the way for more efficient materials discovery and design.